avoidwork/tenso/README.md

 ```

 ## Authentication
-The `protect` Array is the endpoints that will require authentication.
-Planned authentication options are `Twitter`, & `LinkedIn`.
+The `protect` Array is the endpoints that will require authentication. `LinkedIn` support is planned.

 ### Basic Auth
 ```javascript